danio86/the-shop/README.md

     - I have tested that the website works in different browsers (Chrome and Firefox).
     - I confirm that the website works and looks good on all standard screen sizes.
 This was tested with the devtools divice toolbar.
     - I confirm that the all forms are working.
-    - I confirm that the the user can create, edit and delete channels and posts.
+    - I confirm that the the user can create, edit and delete properties and inquiries.
-    - Passed the code through the Code institute - PEP8 linter and confirmed that there are no problems

- Tested in the Code institute Heroku terminal and in my local terminal.
-    CI Python Linter

 ### Validator Testing

-  - CI Python PEP8 Linter
-     - No errors were detected when passing through the CI Python PEP8 Linter.

   - HTML
       - No errors were returned when passing through the official W3C validator.